addyosmani/mustache-for-chromeapps/README.md

 ## What alternatives are available that work with Chrome Apps?

 * Pre-compiling your templates.
 [Handlebars](http://handlebarsjs.com/) offers this feature and Matthew Robertson has a good [post](http://matthewrobertson.org/blog/2012/07/10/javascript-templates-and-chromes-content-security-policy/) which outlines a strategy for pre-compiling templates that works with CSP.
+Note that with `manifest_version: 2`, you must use precompilation if opting for handlebars.
+If you try to use `Handlebars.compile()` you will get an error about CSP error violations.

 * [Closure Templates](https://developers.google.com/closure/templates/) is a templating library which also doesn't not use `eval`.
 Templates are simply compiled to JavaScript ahead of time, so that what gets included in your app is a plain .js file that should not run into CSP issues.